What Does It Mean When You Dream About Your Ex? Five Possibilities

 Not every relationship is meant to be permanent, and breakups happen for various reasons.
 Your relationship with your ex may still be a sensitive topic as you get on with your life, and continuing to dream of them may be a reminder from your subconscious that you still have work to do in processing your separation.

-If you continue to dream about an ex, it doesn’t mean the separation was a bad idea.
+If you continue to dream about an ex, it doesn’t mean the separation was a bad idea or that your current relationship is at risk.
 It just means that this person is still a part of your psyche.
 It also means that this person’s presence in your dreams speaks more about your mental state than it does about them.

 Though vivid dreams sometimes feel intense, this doesn’t necessarily mean you should make significant life choices around them (like getting back together, for instance).
 There is no perfect answer to why your ex appears in your dreams.
 Often, your interpretation should depend on what best serves you at this moment.